Swansea City A.F.C.: American ownership and return to the Championship (2016–present)

+In July 2016, an American consortium led by Jason Levien and Steven Kaplan bought a controlling interest in the club, but chairman Huw Jenkins remained.
+Three months later, Guidolin was dismissed and replaced by Bob Bradley, which was the first time a Premier League club had hired an American manager.
+Bradley was dismissed after 85 days; he won only two of his eleven games.
+He was replaced by Paul Clement, who secured Swansea's Premier League status in May 2017.
+A poor first half of the 2017–18 season saw Clement dismissed and replaced by Carlos Carvalhal.
 Despite consecutive league home wins against Liverpool (1–0), Arsenal (3–1), Burnley (1–0), and West Ham (4–1), Swansea were winless in their last nine league games (losing five) under Carvalhal, leaving them in eighteenth place on the final day of the season.
 They were relegated on 13 May 2018, following a 2–1 defeat to already-relegated Stoke City.
-During the season, Jenkins and the owners were criticised by supporters and pundits for poor transfer windows, the firing of managers, and moving away from the style of play found under previous managers Rodgers and Martínez.

-The first season back in the Championship produced a tenth place finish under new manager Graham Potter, including a quarter-final appearance in the FA Cup.
-Jenkins resigned as chairman amid increasing criticism over the club's sale to the American consortium in 2016 and relegation from the Premier League.
+The first season back in the Championship produced a tenth-place finish under new manager Graham Potter, including a quarter-final appearance in the FA Cup.
+Jenkins resigned as chairman amid criticism over the club's sale to the American consortium in 2016 and relegation from the Premier League.
 After Potter left to manage Brighton, former England U17 manager Steve Cooper replaced him.
 In September 2019, Swansea sat at the top of the table after an unbeaten first month; this was the club's best start to a season in 41 years.
-On the final day of the season, Swansea beat Reading 4–1 to finish sixth, moving into the play-offs ahead of Nottingham Forest on goal difference, but were later defeated by Brentford in the semi-final second leg.
+On the final day of the season, Swansea defeated Reading 4–1 to finish sixth, moving into the play-offs ahead of Nottingham Forest on goal difference, but were later defeated by Brentford in the semi-final second leg.

 At the end of the 2020–21 season, Swansea finished fourth in the league and secured a play-off place for a second consecutive season.
-Swansea progressed to the play-off final after defeating Barnsley 2–1 on aggregate, but lost to Brentford at Wembley Stadium.
-After Cooper left the club, Russell Martin became head coach in 2021, leading the club to mid-table finishes before moving to Southampton in 2023.
-The 2023–24 season saw new manager Michael Duff dismissed after five months due to poor results and criticism of his tactics; his replacement Luke Williams guided the team to fourteenth place.
+They progressed to the play-off final after defeating Barnsley 2–1 on aggregate, but lost to Brentford at Wembley Stadium.
+After Cooper left the club, Russell Martin became head coach in 2021, leading the team to mid-table finishes before moving to Southampton in 2023.
+The following seasons saw several managers hired and dismissed, with the team struggling in the league.
+Swansea also saw changes in ownership when Levien and Kaplan sold their majority shareholding in November 2024.
+In the following months, Real Madrid footballer Luka Modrić, American rapper Snoop Dogg, and lifestyle mogul Martha Stewart joined the club's new ownership group.

-Swansea came under new ownership in November 2024, when Levien and Kaplan sold their majority shareholding to American businessmen Andy Coleman, Brett Cravatt and Jason Cohen, and British businessman Nigel Morris.
-In the following months, Real Madrid footballer Luka Modrić and American rapper Snoop Dogg joined the club's new ownership group.
-On the pitch, Alan Sheehan replaced Williams following a successful spell as caretaker manager, but was sacked six months later.
+In June 2026, Swansea entered a strategic partnership with Jamestown Analytics to support player recruitment.
+The club said Jamestown's analysis would operate alongside its existing scouting processes and assist its player-trading model.